-2.7 Interaction of LAP with higher level plans
+2.6 Interaction of LAP with higher level plans

-- 2.7.1 The Local Area Plan is being prepared under the provisions of the Planning and Development Act 2000-2006 and will form part of the statutory planning framework.
-The LAP is situated at the lowest level of the planning hierarchy and does not influence subsequent plans, with the exception of non statutory masterplanning exercises that may be required during the plan period. - 2.7.2 The hierarchy of land-use plans, central to plan making process, means that certain strategic issues in the Plan may already have been determined at national, regional and County level.
-It is therefore appropriate for the level of detail to vary according to the scale of the plan and the position of Local Area Plans within the hierarchy means that a greater level of detail is normally required. - 2.7.3 Once adopted, the Kilkenny Draft County Development Plan 2008 -2014 will be the overarching policy document for all areas within the county's administrative boundary and sets out the objectives and policies of Kilkenny County Council.
+- 2.6.1 The Local Area Plan is being prepared under the provisions of the Planning and Development Act 2000-2006 and will form part of the statutory planning framework.
+The LAP is situated at the lowest level of the planning hierarchy and does not influence subsequent plans, with the exception of non statutory masterplanning exercises that may be required during the plan period. - 2.6.2 The hierarchy of land-use plans, central to plan making process, means that certain strategic issues in the Plan may already have been determined at national, regional and County level.
+It is therefore appropriate for the level of detail to vary according to the scale of the plan and the position of Local Area Plans within the hierarchy means that a greater level of detail is normally required. - 2.6.3 The Kilkenny County Development Plan 2008-2014 is the overarching policy document for all areas within the county's administrative boundary and sets out the objectives and policies of Kilkenny County Council.
 The LAP is required to be consistent with the objectives of this plan.